 The UVU NSE coordinator places and accepts students at an annual NSE placement conference in mid-March.
 The coordinator will make every effort to reach students to report placement results while at the conference.
 Otherwise, a list will be posted of students and their placements at the NSE office.
 It is vital that students apply for admission at their host school and send OFFICIAL TRANSCRIPTS immediately.
 Credit evaluation must take place so students can enroll in courses with perquisites the first of April when registration begins.

 Students should contact the NSE coordinator at the school they will attend to discuss any problems they are having with that institution.
-Visit the Participating Schools page to find the host institution's website or contact UVU’s NSE office, room LC 4010p and we will get in contact with the proper NSE coordinator.
+Visit the Participating Schools page to find the host institution's website or contact UVU’s NSE office, room LC 410p, and we will help you with the proper NSE coordinator.